The Beginner's Guide to 360º Product PhotographyMar 22, 2016 by Michael Allen, Imajize

 So what’s the solution?
 Show your product perfectly!
 This is why companies are moving towards using 360º views to show their products online.
 It’s a tool that not only shows their product from every possible angle, it literally interacts with every single person that visits their website, as if they were holding the product in their hands.

 A decent 360º view nearly eliminates the most significant edge physical stores have over your online store.
+Read on to learn how to make a 360º view for your product pictures.

 A 360º view is surprisingly simple.
 It’s just a bunch of photos of your product shot at different angles.